 Those who have a food intolerance† experience an inflammatory response to the proteins found in a particular food.

-Gluten intolerance symptoms can range from digestive problems like bloating and IBS, to migraines, fatigue and even psychological issues such as anxiety and depression.
+Gluten intolerance symptoms can range from digestive problems like bloating and IBS, fatigue and even psychological issues such as anxiety.
 The signs of a gluten intolerance are not to be confused with that of a gluten allergy, which are much more severe in nature.

 If you have decided to go vegan for health reasons, or you find that red or white meat could be giving you classic food intolerance symptoms, such as bloating and tiredness, we also test for a variety of meats including chicken, beef, turkey, pork, duck and lamb.